-This extract tells of a remarkable mid-Atlantic rendezvous in 2015.
+As we hear of ships stranded at sea due to the coronavirus pandemic, we publish this extract telling of a remarkable mid-Atlantic rendezvous in 2015.
 It is an extract from the log of 45′ gaff ketch ‘Zeb’, skippered by Solent OGA member Paul Baker.
 He’s on passage from Canada to the UK and crosses track with ‘Ocean Valour’, with two trans-Atlantic rowers aboard!

 Tom Rainey and Lawrence Walters set out from Manhattan, New York in ‘Ocean Valour’ to row 3,800 miles, unsupported, across the North Atlantic to honour the memory of Tom’s father, Luke, who died from a brain tumour.
 For more on ‘Ocean Valour’, visit their website.
 A mutual friend, Ben Collins, had suggested a mid-Atlantic rendezvous with ‘Zeb’ might be fun!